Skip to main content

 • 100 percent disability rating: $3,737.85 per month

 Veterans with conditions rated at least 30 percent disabling can qualify to receive additional benefits for dependents in their household, such as a spouse, child, or dependent parent.
-For example, if a veteran has a 100 percent disability rating with a dependent spouse, they can receive additional compensation.
+Even if a veteran already has a 100 percent disability rating and thus receives maximum compensation, they can receive additional compensation for dependents.

-Need Help with Your PTSD VA Disability Claim or Appeal?
+Need Help with Your PTSD VA Disability Appeal?

-The consultation is always free, so call our office today at 800-544-9144 to see if we can assist you.
+The case evaluation is free, so call our office today at 800-544-9144 to request a free case evaluation.

 Need Help with Your Disability Claim?
 Get a Free Consultation!